Graduate Interdisciplinary Specialization in Aging

 - PhD students will be required to take the Research Issues in Gerontology course.

-- Nine (9) credit hours must be taken outside the student’s major program.
+- 9 out of the 14 credit hours must be taken outside the student's major program, and must involve two or more graduate programs outside the student's home program.
 A grade of B or better (or S when applicable) is required for each course comprising the specialization.

 - Hours earned under the quarter system will be equated to semester values to calculate requirements for completing the program.